kman0001/tubesync-plex/README.md

 See the [`json_to_nfo`](https://github.com/kman0001/tubesync-plex/tree/main/json_to_nfo) folder for details and usage examples.

+### TubeSync-Plex NFO Watch Docker

+This Docker container watches your Plex library for .nfo files and automatically applies metadata.

+See the [`READMD.md`](https://github.com/kman0001/tubesync-plex/blob/main/entrypoint/READMD.md)) for details.

 ## Notes

 - The script will **never overwrite existing local files**, except processed `.nfo` files which it deletes after sync.